qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

-   Using the :menuselection:`Styles --> Add` combobox at the bottom of the :guilabel:`Layer Properties` dialog, you can save as many combinations of layer properties settings (symbology, labeling, diagram, fields form, actions...) as you want.
+   Using the :menuselection:`Styles --> Add` combobox at the bottom of the :guilabel:`Layer Properties` dialog, you can save as many combinations of layer properties settings (symbology, labeling, diagram, fields form,n actions...) as you want.
 Then, simply switch between styles from the context menu of the layer in :guilabel:`Layers Panel` to automatically get different representations of your data.